ALL

 How to pasteurize milk at home

 Some foods and drinks are pasteurized.
 This means heat is used to kill harmful germs that can make you sick.
-Some of these germs (such as E. coli, Salmonella) are in milk naturally, while others may get into the milk as it’s handled and processed.
+Some of these germs (such as E. coli, Salmonella) are in milk naturally, while others may get into milk as it’s handled and processed.
 Raw milk, juice, and cider are often pasteurized.

 What are the risks of drinking raw milk?